-I miss Ravioli Too…Keto has opened up so many new tasty foods to me but the thing I miss the most is stuffed pasta. check out this fried ravioli recipe that will scratch that itch, no Fooling.
+I miss Ravioli Too…Keto has opened up so many new tasty foods to me. however, the thing I miss the most is stuffed pasta.
+Check out this Low Carb Zucchini Fried Ravioli recipe that will scratch that itch, no Fooling.
 Enjoy!

 Always use the guard provided with your Japanese Mandolin, they are incredibly sharp but do an amazing job making even thin slices.

 How To Make Low Carb Zucchini Fried Ravioli

 Cutting the zucchini into thin strips and lightly salting them will draw out the moisture.
 Another trick is baking the zucchini once you have formed the raviolis and then cooling them down before breading and frying them.
 The ravioli not only holds its shape perfectly but has a crispy crust that’s fantastic dipped in a little marinara.

 I don’t know how it became the official bar appetizer of St. Louis.
 I’m pretty sure you can find fried Ravioli on most menus there.
 Anyway you slice it these Low Carb Zucchini Fried Ravioli are great as an appetizer or main course.
 Packed with Italian sausage, spinach and ricotta cheese, it’s basically a hand held crispy lasagna.

 I served these Low Carb Zucchini Fried Ravioli with Rao’s marinara.
 You could also substitute a creamy pesto, Alfredo or vodka sauce.
 You can also top these with marinara and cheese to serve them up Parmesan style.
 Served with a side salad you have a dinner that anyone would jump at the chance to have even if they are carbivores.
 For A true Italian Feast Serve these up with my Famous Low Carb Meatballs Marinara!!!